Scheme-independent determination of the QCD running coupling at all scales from jet observables using the principle of maximum conformality and infinite-order scale setting: Conclusion

 We have shown in this article that by using the PMC$_\infty$ scale setting, one is able to improve significantly the precision of the fits of the strong coupling $\alpha_s(M_Z)$ with respect to the conventional method and the obtained results are consistent with the present values of the PDG~\cite{Navas:2024a1} and also with the previous applications of the PMC to the event-shape variables \cite{Wang:2021tak, Wang:2019isi,Wang:2019ljl}.
 Scale invariant predictions can be obtained using the PMC$_\infty$, since this method is based on the intrinsic conformality (iCF), leading to a complete independence of the results from the scale entering the extracted value of the strong coupling.
 This shows that the entire coupling function can be determined from a single experiment at a single scale.
 By virtue of the iCF, this method allows the entire determination of the coupling at any scale and is thus essential for the high-precision unification of the QCD coupling over all domains~\cite{deTeramond:2024ikl}.

-We have also introduced a method to improve the statistics consistent with the Maximum-Likelihood approach.
-The basic result of this method is to determine the best fitting region (BFR), i.e.\ the interval of bins that leads to the highest statistics with respect to all possible intervals of bins.
-By applying this method, the PMC$_\infty$ and using the solution at 5-loop accuracy for the strong coupling, to thrust and $C$-parameter, we have obtained results that are consistent with the perturbative predictions and the extracted values of the strong coupling at the $Z^0$ mass scale, are consistent with the world average and with a significantly improved precision with respect to previous results.
+We have also proposed a new method to eliminate the uncertainties related to the choice of the interval in the perturbative region, which is consistent with the Maximum-Likelihood approach.
+The purpose of this method is to determine the best fitting region (BFR), i.e.\ the interval of bins in the perturbative region, that best fit the data among all possible intervals of bins.
+By applying the BFR method, the PMC$_\infty$ and using the strong coupling at 5-loop accuracy for thrust and the $C$-parameter, we have obtained results that are consistent with the perturbative predictions and the extracted values of the strong coupling at the $Z^0$ mass scale are consistent with the world average but with improved precision with respect to previous results.
+For further investigations, we would recommend using the BFR strategy as a reﬁning strategy, i.e. as a methodology to be applied once there is sufficient knowledge of the theoretical predictions and we also would recommend further investigation of the method itself by improving either the treatment of systematic errors and correlation effects or by performing a “look-elsewhere” analysis in order to test the methodology and its results to the highest degree.

 \begin{widetext}

 \end{widetext}